edash22/southamlaw-landing/content/terms.md

 ## What rights does the Law Office have?

 The Law Office has the right to suspend services if You do not pay the fees for services.
 The Law Office also has the right to suspend services if You do not provide information or documents, if the Law Office learns You have provided false information or documents, or if You hide information or do not cooperate with the Law Office’s requests.
-The Law Office also has the right to suspend services if You do not update contact information, if You do not respond to communications from the Law Office in a reasonable time or for any other, reason permitted by the Illinois Rules of Professional Conduct.
+The Law Office also has the right to suspend services if You do not update contact information, if You do not respond to communications from the Law Office in a reasonable time or for any other reason permitted by the Illinois Rules of Professional Conduct.
 The Law Office also has the right to suspend services if Southam Law LLC closes or merges with another law office.

 ## What happens if You or Southam Law LLC suspends services?